Technology Start-ups Are, In Fact, Different From Publicly Traded Tech-Giants

 Different businesses do this differently.
 In law, tasks that would take less time to do oneself then to explain to another are billed to the client both for the explanation and the carrying out.
 At Mutchler Patent, we stay small to save you the inefficiency costs on which traditional firms make their bread and butter.

 Using technology maximize our efficiency, we save where larger patent firms spend.
 By thinking the same way our clients must think to succeed, we are able to tailor our services to meet their unique needs.
-Is it really worth paying more for someone who won’t?
+Is it really worth paying more for a CT patent lawyer who doesn’t know to think this way?

 Despite Our Experience With Much Larger Clients, We Only Work With Small Businesses, Early Stage Start-Ups, and Individual Inventors

 Mutchler Patent LLC is a Connecticut limited liability company.
-Attorney Christopher John Mutchler, registered to practice law in Connecticut and registered to practice before the United States Patent and Trademark Office (USPTO), is responsible for the content of this website.
+CT patent lawyer Attorney Chris Mutchler is registered to practice law in Connecticut and registered to practice before the United States Patent and Trademark Office (USPTO), and is responsible for the content of this website.